abdnh/anki-incontext/README.md

 ```
 Here the add-on will show a random example sentence containing the word in the `Front` field.

-Currently, example sentences are fetched from the [Oxford English Dictionaries](https://www.lexico.com/).
+Currently, example sentences are fetched from the [Oxford English Dictionaries](https://www.lexico.com/) and the [Oxford Learner's Dictionaries](https://www.oxfordlearnersdictionaries.com/).
 More sites and languages may be supported in the future.

 Fetched sentences are saved locally in the `sentences.json` file and used in subsequent reviews of the same card.